 The memory I initially bought for it ("Major Brand" SDRAM) came up as 128MB.
 The DIMM was only populated on one side, which made me suspect that I'd been sold the wrong thing.
 However, when I swapped RAM between this machine and #4, they both saw 256MB.
 Looks like this motherboard has a slight incompatibility with the RAM.

-(I still have this one, using it to host "guest" hard drives from projects in a few occasions.
-It's sufficiently out of date now that it should probably get recycled.)
+(I kept this one for a while, using it to host "guest" hard drives from projects in a few occasions.
+Finally recycled in January 2022.)

 |L1 cache (8KB)||11885MB/sec|

 |Memory (256MB PC-2100 SDRAM)||819MB/sec|

 RAM speeds are up again, owing in part to the 400MHz FSB (which makes the 266MHz DDR SDRAM the bottleneck).

 |$198||Case: Iwill XP4, comes with mini-itx motherboard and 150W power supply|

 |$121||CPU: 1.7GHz Intel Pentium 4 (Socket 478 Willamette 400MHz FSB), w/fan|